Skip to main content

 • the cluster reports a security-risk signal rather than pretending this posture is production-ready

-This page explains the contract.
-The actual task of setting spec.profile, choosing the unseal mode, and satisfying the production requirements belongs in Configure Security Profiles.
+Configuration steps for spec.profile, unseal mode, and the production requirements are in Configure Security Profiles.

 Continue the security model